 - Financial support will lie between €40,000 and €200,000.
-It can exceed these limits if this is required by the project's nature, and provided the request is justified.
+It can exceed these limits under exceptional circumstances if this is required by the project's nature, and provided the request is justified.
 This should be justified, for instance for projects on radiofrequencies involving large consortia set up to tackle all issues from engineering to biology.
-In all cases the budget request may not exceed €400,000. - The duration for a complete project is between two and three years.
+In all cases the budget request may not exceed €300,000. - The duration for a complete project will be between two and three years.